choiman1559/Girls-Frontline-Tools/README.md

 ---------------------------

 ### Disclamer
-This Disclamer Made By XDA Members
+This Disclamer was Made By XDA Members

     #include <std_disclaimer.h>
     // Your warranty is now void.